mozengtao/myNote/c++.md

 	Cast between class pointers, with runtime checks 	dynamic_cast C style 											()
 	Function style 										()
+*/

-Casting without runtime checks
-Most casts are performed using the static_cast operator, and this can be used to convert pointers to related pointer types as well as converting between numeric types.

-double pi = 3.1415;
+// Casting without runtime checks, Most casts are performed using the static_cast operator, and this can be used to convert pointers to related pointer types as well as converting between numeric types. double pi = 3.1415;
 int pi_whole = static_cast<int>(pi);